Payment Plan FAQs

 Who is eligible to enroll in the semester payment plan?

-You must have a U.S.-based bank account to pay the $50 enrollment fee each semester.
-Installment payments may be made from international bank accounts through Flywire.
+There is a $50 enrollment fee to use the plan.
+Payments may be made from international bank accounts through Flywire.

 Where can I view my semester payment plan online?